 A wounded body politics needs these future leaders, healers, and neighbors.

-“Maybe pluralism is God’s way of making everyone look each other in the eye on this crowded planet, acknowledge that other people and other tribes actually exist, and share in an unexpected tenderness.”
+“Maybe pluralism is God’s way of making everyone look each other in the eye on this crowded planet.”

 FOOTLOOSE AND FLUNG

 (editor’s column, Reflections journal, Spring 2016 … see reflections.yale.edu)

 Fifty years ago, Time magazine turned a small cadre of theologians into unlikely celebrities.
 The Holy Week cover in 1966 asked, in huge provocative font, “Is God Dead?”
 The God-is-dead debate, already a century old (maybe three) and often misunderstood, was suddenly news.

 I was just a kid at the time, but the adults were clearly troubled by this new moment in the American religious universe: This death of God thing, such a naughty phrase, was a sign that the church must brace for post-Christian pluralism.
 We must gird ourselves against the chaos of new choices, new arguments, the scattering of the old truth.